TAB01: Disrupting the Cradle to Prison Pipeline: A Healing-Centered Approach, by Betty Peralta

-WA State Early Learning Core Competency: Child Growth, Development and Learning
+WA State Early Learning Core Competency: Curriculum and Learning Environment

-WA State Early Learning Core Competency: Child Growth and Development
+WA State Early Learning Core Competency: Professional Development and Leadership

 TAB03: ECTPC Professional Development: Teaching to Competencies